orbitalchicken/Roadmap/README.md

     done:
+        cinnamon:
-        cinnamon: sounds for notifications (needs to be configured in mint-artwork-cinnamon)
+            sounds for notifications (needs to be configured in mint-artwork-cinnamon) vertical panels
+            new screensaver
+            smoother bg handling
+        xed:
+            red warning bar when running as root
+        xplayer:
+            blank other monitors when in fullscreen

 LMDE +1:
 =========